michaelbrister/microk8s/README.md

 http://x.x.x.x/dashboard
 ```

-Now that we have the dashboard working, let's install someone more useful.
+Now that we have the dashboard working, let's install something more useful.
 We'll be using helm to install gitea.
 Gitea is a community managed lightweight code hosting solution written in Go.
 First we'll be creating a dedicated namespace in which we will be installing gitea
 https://docs.gitea.io/en-us/install-on-kubernetes/